-A student who has presented a valid driver's license and proof of insurance to the appropriate office personnel, may drive hislher vehicle to school.
+A student who has presented a valid driver's license and proof of insurance to the appropriate office personnel, may drive his/her vehicle to school.
 Vehicles driven to school shall be parked in the area designated for student parking.
-Parking on school property is a privilege which may be denied to a student for any disciplinary violation, at the discretion of the student's building principal.

-Students are not permitted to loiter in parking areas and are not to return to their vehicles during the school day for any reason unless given permission to do so by school personnel.
+Students are not permitted to loiter in parking areas and are not to return to their vehicles for any reason unless given permission to do so by school personnel.

 It is understood that there is no expectation of privacy in vehicles in parking areas.
 Drivers of vehicles parked on a school campus will be held accountable for illegal substances or any other item prohibited by District policy found in their vehicle.
-The act of a student parking a vehicle on campus is a grant of permission for school or law enforcement authorities to search that vehicle.
+Any student parking a vehicle on campus is granting permission for school or law enforcement authorities to search that vehicle.